 Scenario Snapshot Course of Action Leave (Permanent Staff Only) Employee is presenting symptoms of COVID-19 Employee should seek medical advice.
-Employee must contact the appropriate person in management Employee should be directed to speak to a Healthcare Professional If an employee is required to be tested for COVID-19, they must receive clearance prior to attending work.
-Evidence If a person is a permanent staff member, personal/ carer's leave may be taken must be provided.
-If an employee is advised by a medical practitioner that they do not require testing for COVID-19, normal workplace illness practices should be followed.
-Employee has a confirmed case of COVID-19 Employee cannot come to work.
-If an employee is confirmed to have COVID-19 they must self-isolate.
-An employee must notify the appropriate person in management that they are ill A person in management must report the case of COVID-19 If a person is a permanent staff member, personal/ carer's leave may be taken Employee has come into close contact with a person with confirmed COVID-19 Employee should not come to work.
-Even if the employee is showing no symptoms, they must self-isolate for 14 days from the time of last close contact The staff member should consult a medical professional to see if a COVID19 test is recommended.
-Can return to work after the 14-day period provided that they have no symptoms A Staff member can return to work sooner provided they have clearance from a medical professional. - Sick leave may not be taken unless an employee is ill.
+Employee must contact the appropriate person in management Employee should be directed to speak to a Healthcare Professional If a person is a permanent staff member, personal/ carer's leave may be taken Employee has a Employee cannot - An employee must notify the - If a person is a confirmed case of COVID-19 come to work. appropriate person in management that they are ill permanent staff member, personal/ carer's leave may be taken Employee has come into close contact with a person with confirmed COVID-19 Employee should test for Covid 19. - Can return to work after a negative covid 19 test. - Sick leave may not be taken unless an employee is ill.
 An employee may be entitled to take annual leave, or will otherwise need to take leave without pay.
 In some circumstances an employer may wish to allocate tasks to be completed 'from home'.
-Employee has come into contact second-hand with a person who is not infected, but has come into direct contact with a confirmed Employee can continue working Employee must monitor their symptoms for 14 days, and notify the appropriate person in management if there is a change to their health If an employee begins showing symptoms of COVID-19 they should immediately self-isolate and seek medical - If an employee becomes sick, they are entitled to take sick leave case of COVID-19 advice International travel from a member of staff Employee should not return to work for 14 days Employees who have returned from international travel should self-isolate for 14 days.
-Once 14 days have passed, they are able to return to work if they do not have any symptoms Sick leave may not be taken unless an employee is ill.
-An employee may be entitled to take annual leave, or will otherwise need to take leave without pay.
-In some circumstances an employer may wish to allocate tasks to be completed 'from home'.
-An employee who is concerned about the risk of COVID-19 An Employee may ask for flexible work arrangements (e.g. work from home) or to stay home - The employer should consider the risk associated with work, and whether there is a reasonable argument for granting flexible work or leave - A permanent employee may be entitled to take annual leave if available, or leave without pay Child is presenting symptoms of COVID-19 -If a child or staff member becomes ill while they are at the service, they should be sent home as soon as possibleWhile awaiting collection by their carer, ideally, the symptomatic child should be cared for in an area that is separate from other children.
-Child has or had contact with someone with a confirmed case of COVID19 Family should seek medical advice.
-Family is excluded from the Family must contact the appropriate person in management Family should be directed to speak to a Healthcare Professional If the child is required to be tested for COVID-19, they must receive clearance prior to attending the Service.
-Evidence must be provided.
-If the child does not have a COVID-19 test they may Child has come into contact second-hand with a person who is not infected, but has come into direct contact with a confirmed case of COVID-19 Family should monitor symptoms Family must monitor the child's symptoms for 14 days, and notify the appropriate person in management if there is a change to their health If the child begins showing symptoms of COVID-19 the family should immediately self-isolate and seek medical advice International travel from a child or a family member in their household Family should self- isolate for 14 days Children who have returned from international travel should be isolated for 14 days.
-Once 14 days have passed, they are able to return to work if they do not have any symptoms
+Employee has come into contact second-hand with a person who is not infected, but has come into direct contact with a confirmed case of COVID-19 Employee can continue working - If an employee begins showing symptoms they should test for COVID-19. - If an employee becomes sick, they are entitled to take sick leave Child is presenting symptoms of COVID-19 -If a child or staff member becomes ill while they are at the service, they should be sent home as soon as possible. -While awaiting collection by their carer, ideally, the symptomatic child should be cared for in an area that is separate from other '

+children.
+Child has or had contact with someone with a confirmed case of COVID19 Family should test for Covid 19.
+Family must contact the appropriate person in management If the child is required to be tested for COVID-19, they must have a negative test before returning to the service.